 - Costco Member Prescription Program (CMPP), a Costco-member-only program for those who have no prescription drug coverage through any insurance plan.
 Since pets are not eligible under their owner’s medical plan, essentially they are uninsured and qualify for CMPP.

 - Discount Drug Network

 5. Purchase Pet Health Insurance

-While I do not currently have pet insurance for Burton and Maya many years ago and between Maya’s spay and Burton’s mast cell tumor, our savings more than paid for our premiums at the time.
+We had pet insurance for Burton and Maya many years ago and between Maya’s spay and Burton’s mast cell tumor, our savings more than paid for our premiums at the time.

 “Control your own destiny, or someone else will.” ~ Jack Welch

 I commented above that high medical costs are the reality for big dog parents, but I do not believe they have to be.